---

 ## What the Interviewer Is Really Asking (3 Hidden Criteria)

 Before your next interview, write one sentence for each criterion: your top relevant skill, why this specific role excites you, and one way your working style fits the team.
-That's your raw material.
+That's the raw material for everything that follows.

 ## The Fit + Impact + Proof Framework: How to Structure Your Answer